lcox74/tundra-dns/PLAN.md

 > **Note:** Database structure hasn't been finalised and will be in a later PR
 > once it has been implemented.

+### Logging
+> **Note:** This will not be developed in time, probably.

+The Logging aspect of TundraDNS is simple, but runs as a seperate entity.
+The backend service logs everything in a structurely manner into `stdout`, this can be captured using [vector](https://vector.dev) and automatically be directed to a Database (Like InfluxDB).
+From this data a Grafana instance can pull the logs from the DB and generate analyitics for us.